LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ## Enabling the IDLx Client Experience

-For a lab to launch with the IDLx client experience, the lab profile must be configured to use IDL version 2.
+For a lab to launch with the IDLx client experience, the lab profile must be configured to use IDLx.

 If you have a lab that has not had any instructions added to it yet, you can enable the IDLx Client experience by performing the following steps: